-The Reporting Line is operated by an independent company.
-It allows you to submit a report online or by phone, in your own language.
+The Reporting Line is operated by an independent company and allows you to submit an online report or share your concerns in your own language with a professional interview specialist.
 Reports are accepted anonymously.
-Employees may submit a report online or call anytime, day or night, at 1-833-365-4988.
+Employees may report online or call anytime, day or night, at 1-833-365-4988.